What is a CannabisTincture?

-Tinctures are a great alternative to people who do not enjoy smoking cannabis or are looking for a more low-profile consumption method to enjoy it.
+THC Tinctures are a great alternative for people who do not enjoy smoking cannabis or are looking for a more low-profile consumption method to enjoy it.

 They are low-calorie and low-sugar alternatives in terms of choosing a consumption method.
 Whether you are looking to count calories or watch your sugar intake, tinctures are a great choice.